| |

 Note

-The information in this page is supplied in good faith, and is believed to be
+The information on this page is supplied in good faith, and is believed to be

 correct.

-Neither the British Computer Society, the BCS Fortran Specialist Group, nor
+Neither BCS - The Chartered Institute for IT, the BCS Fortran Specialist Group,

-anyone involved in preparing these pages can, however, accept any responsibility for
+nor anyone involved in preparing these pages can, however, accept any responsibility

-The full BCS website Legal Notices, Terms and Conditions of Use and Privacy
+The full BCS Legal Notices, Terms and Conditions of Use and Privacy

 A selection of open source or free Fortran compilers and tools

-- GNU gfortran - Fortran 95 + many
+- GNU gfortran - Fortran 95 + most of

 - GNU g77 -